-If you work in an environment that is utterly dysfunctional, causes you persistent stress, and creates angst throughout the day, you have a toxic job.
-Unlike jobs you simply don’t enjoy, a toxic job is one that is so unhealthy it wreaks havoc on your social, emotional, and physical well-being over time.
+If you work in an environment that is utterly dysfunctional, you may have a toxic job.
+Unlike a regular job, a toxic job is one that is so unhealthy it wreaks havoc on your social, emotional, and physical well-being over time.
+That’s why recognizing the signs of a toxic work environment is crucial.

 The frequent headaches I got were debilitating.
 The stomach issues I would rather not mention.
-And then the nightmares started up and they replayed night after night, no matter how I tried to soothe myself before heading to bed.
+And then nightmares started up and they replayed night after night, no matter how I tried to soothe myself before getting into bed.

 I would wake up to my alarm and my whole body would instantly tense up as I realized that it was yet another day in my personal hell.
 Every single morning, I felt like I might get out of bed and vomit right there on the floor.
 I’m certain that’s why I had so many knots in my neck and shoulders when I woke up too.